superterran/curriculum-vitae/README.md

 I've worked on a mix of incredible projects spanning some of the biggest brands in America.
 I typically serve in a client-facing technical leadership role.
 In this, I usually architect and oversee development inititives.
 In most cases, I take ownership of the hosting infrastructure and will either implement it myself or co-own it with a hosting provider like Magento Cloud, Webscale, or Rackspace.

+# Apple
+Working with Apple on a large-scale global project using a mix of commerce platforms for the Apple WW Digital Channel.
+This project is in the process of swallowing my org whole, but it's incredible work and they really keep us on our toes.
+To save time, take notes directly in Keynote!

 ## Pentair Water Supplies
 Magento Cloud and with Adobe Experience Manager, integrated with Magento Order Manager.
 One of the first hybrid Magento/AEM builds leveraging GraphQL via the CIF Connector brought to market.
 Led new implementation of Magento Commerce and Cloud aspects of projects.